 Carrier-neutral data centers, known as network-neutral, are completely independent of network providers.
 Because no binding affiliations exist, many service providers can connect to the data center, creating a more diverse and cost-effective infrastructure.

 When facilities are not carrier-neutral, clients have only one service choice and limited options for colocation and connectivity, so they can easily be trapped into expensive service agreements with problematic connections and limited bandwidth.
-This unappealing possibility is one reason why carrier neutrality is becoming more prevalent in the marketplace.
+This unappealing possibility is one reason carrier neutrality is becoming more prevalent in the marketplace.

 Cost Reduction: Not a Myth

 Among the many advantages offered by carrier-neutral data centers is reduced client costs.
-With few exceptions, they tend to be situated in areas where there is greater competition and more connectivity options, which in turn lower prices and in general result in better client services.
+With few exceptions, they tend to be situated in areas where there is greater competition and more connectivity options, which in turn lower prices and, in general, result in better client services.